 (3) involving persons or transactions related to the

-Board member sufficiently closely as to create the appearance of a
+Board member such that it creates the appearance of a conflict of

 (4) in which the Board member participated in the negotiation